data-dot-all/dataall/pages/code.md

 `db` the RDS tables and operations with RDS, `api` the calls related to permissions and `permissions.py` the core module permission definitions.

 #### WorkerHandler
-In `core/tasks/service_handlers.py` we defined the `WorkerHandler`  Python class.
-Some resolvers might need to perform calls against AWS APIs.
-Most of the time, these API calls can be performed asynchronously, in which case, developers can use the `WorkerHandler` to send tasks that will be processed asynchronously by the Worker Lambda function.
-The `WorkerHandler`  is in charge of routing tasks to the Worker AWS Lambda.
+In `core/tasks/service_handlers.py` we defined the `WorkerHandler` Python class, responsible of routing tasks to the Worker AWS Lambda (for tasks that are processed asynchronously).

-This class has a singleton instance called `Worker` that has two apis:

-1. `Worker.queue(engine, task_ids: [str]))`: an interface to send a list of task ids to the worker
-2.  `Worker.process(engine, task_ids: [str])`: an interface to pick up and process a list of tasks

-The `Worker` singleton exposes a decorator function to register handler functions that can be run by the Worker.
-For example, for the Dataset handlers (in `modules.dataset.handlers.glue_dataset_handler.py`), we want to define that the function
+This class has a singleton instance called `Worker`.
+It exposes a decorator function to register handler functions that can be run by the Worker.
-`start_crawler` is run by the Worker Lambda.
-Therefore, we use the decorator and define its path:

 ```
     @staticmethod
-    @Worker.handler(path='glue.crawler.start')
+    @Worker.handler(path='SOMEPATH')
-    def start_crawler(engine, task: Task):
+    def FUNCTION_NAME(engine, task: Task):
-        with engine.scoped_session() as session:
-            dataset: Dataset = DatasetRepository.get_dataset_by_uri(
-                session, task.targetUri
-            )
-            location = task.payload.get('location')
-            targets = {'S3Targets': [{'Path': location}]}
-            crawler = DatasetCrawler(dataset)
-            if location:
-                crawler.update_crawler(targets)
-            return crawler.start_crawler()
 ```

-The code in `modules.datasets.api` will use the `Worker.queue` to queue tasks in the FIFO SQS queue **in order**.
-Tasks are defined first in the Aurora database and then, we pass their unique identifier to the queue.
-In the example below, taken from the same dataset resolver, we are queueing a `glue.crawler.start` action.
+We will use the 2 apis of the `Worker` class to send tasks to the Lambda and use the corresponding registered handler.

+1. `Worker.queue(engine, task_ids: [str]))`: an interface to send a list of task ids to the worker
+2. `Worker.process(engine, task_ids: [str])`: an interface to pick up and process a list of tasks

+In the corresponding API call where you want to trigger the Worker Lambda, create a Task in RDS and queue it as in the following example.
 ```
-def start_crawler(context: Context, source, datasetUri: str, input: dict = None):
-    [...]

         task = models.Task(
-            targetUri=datasetUri,
-            action='glue.crawler.start',
-            payload={'location': location},
+            targetUri=OBJECTURI,
+            action='SOMEPATH',
+            payload={.....},
         )
         session.add(task)
         session.commit()

         Worker.queue(engine=context.engine, task_ids=[task.taskUri])
-    [...]
 ```

-The Worker AWS Lambda receives JSON objects with the task fields.
+Then, the Worker AWS Lambda receives JSON objects with the Task fields.
 Below is the code of the Worker Lambda defined in `backend/aws_handler.py`.

 ```